swetha4444/Keyword-Topic-Extraction-from-Movie-Reviews/README.md

 ### 4. Keywords Extraction using Distilbert
 Distilbert is used as it has shown great performance in similarity tasks, which is what we are aiming for with keyword/keyphrase extraction.
 To find the candidates that are most similar to the document.
-We assume that the most similar candidates to the document are good keywords/keyphrases for representing the document and the keywords are thus got from the candidates.
+The most similar candidates to the document are good keywords for representing each review and the keywords are thus got from the candidates.